Skip to Main Content

 vii) Primary- and secondary-source bibliography, annotated to show how each source informs the argument of the thesis.

-7. Monday before Thanksgiving: revised proposal due to advisor; revision process
+7. Monday before Thanksgiving: revised proposal due to the thesis director; revision process continues.

-8. **December 1: final thesis proposal (including bibliography) due to advisor and chair; chair distributes proposals to all faculty.
+8. **December 1: final thesis proposal (including bibliography) due to thesis director and second reader.

-suggestions and to map out the work to be done during January break.
+10. After the second reader approves the proposal, the thesis director meets with the student to convey suggestions and to map out the work to be done during the January break.

 January